thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

     bee bundle --input-source console --output-file test --to <username> --use home

-That command will bundle the file using the default identity in the **home** profile, as well as use the user info in the **home** profile's user store.
+That command will bundle the file using the default identity in the **home** profile, as well as the user info in the **home** profile's user store.

 You can also see the profile config for any profile like this...

-    bee show profile <profilename>
+    bee show profile [profilename]

 Notice that command does not require the **--use** flag.
-The optional profile name is used when provided, instead of the active profile's info.
+If **profilename** is provided, then that profile is shown.
+If not provided, then it will show the active profile info.

-## Summary of Quick Start Guide
+## Wrapping up
 That wraps up this Quick Start Guide.
-For more detailed info, see the Bumblebee User Manual or other docs as needed.
+For more detailed info, see the [_Bumblebee User Guide_](USER_GUIDE.md) or other docs as needed.